jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 - **Serverless**: Cloud-native observability, automatic scaling, reduced operational overhead

 ### Recommended Monitoring Setup
-Have a dashboard with scraper health that then sends alerts to devs when we get errors that are expected to be non-transient (like the SelectorNotFoundError after page has loaded properly and not thrown a PageLoadError which could be transient) or consitstently getting transient errors on a specific url e.g 100% of errors on ladbrookes are the page not loading this would indicate we are being blocked or the site is down or url structure has changed.
-This can then be triage and investigated/fixed.
-Can use cloudwatch only but paid for monitoring services are generally better.
+Have a dashboard with scraper health that then sends alerts to developers when we get errors that are expected to be non-transient (like the SelectorNotFoundError after page has loaded properly and not thrown a PageLoadError which could be transient) or consistently getting transient errors on a specific URL, e.g. 100% of errors on Ladbrokes are the page not loading, this would indicate we are being blocked or the site is down or URL structure has changed.
+This can then be triaged and investigated/fixed.
+Can use CloudWatch only, but paid-for monitoring services are generally better.